Frequently Asked Questions

 - The degree to which the treatment is based in the individual's community, not simply the community of a facility

-- The amount of in-service training and continuing education for staff
+- The amount of in-service training and continuing education for staff, as well as certification as brain injury specialists

 - The emphasis on inclusion and empowerment of persons with brain injury